 Human WorldSpace

-Fuzzy black & white photo of astronaut stepping off ladder of lunar lander.
+Fuzzy black and white photo of astronaut stepping off ladder of lunar lander.

-The world watched on television as Neil Armstrong from Apollo 11 took the first human footsteps on the moon’s surface on July 20, 1969.
-It was the first time humans walked on another world as he stepped onto the lunar surface, Armstrong said: “That is one small step for [a] man, one giant leap for mankind.”
+The world watched on television as Neil Armstrong from Apollo 11 was the 1st human to leave footsteps on the moon on July 20, 1969.
+It was the 1st time humans walked on another world as he stepped onto the lunar surface, Armstrong said: “That is one small step for [a] man, one giant leap for mankind.”
+Still image via NASA video.

 The Eagle has landed and footsteps on the moon